maxwellmatthis/cellular-automaton-traffic-simulation/README.md

 ### Multi-Lane Extension

+The multilane extension adds support for multiple lanes and lane switching to the model.

 - Cars can only switch to adjacent lanes.
 - Switching is only allowed if there is no one (1) directly in front of or (2) next to the car.
 Exception: Switching is with a car directly in front is allowed for cars moving at `1cell/round`.
 - Passing directly on the right is not allowed.